bhavesh1129/Guess-The-Number/README.md

-# This is how this code works
+# This is how this Game works

 <img src="https://github.com/bhavesh1129/Guess-The-Number/blob/master/guessingGame.PNG" width="400" height="400">